We all need it.

 Where the government of 1984 rules with an iron fist, the one in Brave New World achieves its means more through distraction than force and may help you to identify similar strategies being used on us in today's society.

-The Name Of The Wind by Patrick Rothfuss: Some of the best writing I have ever read, the way he describes everything in incredible detail from the heartache of constantly being broke to the elation and intensity of emotion that comes from performing in front of a crowd Patrick Rothfuss nails it, this is epic fantasy fiction at its best but with a very relatable and human side to it too.
+The Name Of The Wind by Patrick Rothfuss: Some of the best writing I have ever read, the way he describes everything in incredible detail from the heartache of constantly being broke to the elation and intensity of emotion that comes from performing in front of a crowd Patrick Rothfuss nails it, this is epic fantasy fiction at its finest but with a very relatable and human side to it too.

 As for non-fiction: